ulabox/ulabox-coding-standard/README.md

 A coding standard to check against the Ulabox coding standards, originally copied from the escapestudios/Symfony2-coding-standard repository.

 The coding standard is different if its used on Behat or PhpSpec.
-Remember to add the correct path in each case when calling ´phpcs --standard="path/to/ruleset" file´.
+Remember to add the correct path in each case when calling `phpcs --standard="path/to/ruleset" file`.

 ## Rules